robrides/JetsProject/README.md

 * Planning is time well spent
 * Reviewing and revising UML can help clean up code
 * Get better at recovering from Exceptions
+* Push early, push often...Git can save your life!